 “To go beyond, you must keep going past the limits you put on things.
 This requires changes at the core of your being.
 Right now, you are using your analytical mind to break the world up into individual thought objects.
 You are then using the same mind to put these discrete thoughts together in a defined relationship to each other.
 You do this to feel a semblance of control.
-This is seen most clearly in your constant attempt to make the unknown known.
 Since the analytical mind cannot handle the infinite, you created an alternate reality of finite thoughts that can remain fixed within your mind.
 If anything happens that challenges how you view things, you fight.
 You defend.
 You rationalize.
 You get frustrated and angry over simple little things.
 This is the result of being unable to fit what is actually happening into your model of reality.
 If you want to go beyond your model, you have to take the risk of not believing in it.
-If your mental model is bothering you, it’s because it doesn’t incorporate reality.
-Your choice is either to resist reality or go beyond the limits of your model.
 All attempts to stay within your comfort zone are finite and keep you finite.
 Going beyond always means letting go of the effort to keep things within your defined limits.
 Spirituality is the commitment to go beyond, no matter what it takes.
 It’s an infinite journey based upon going beyond yourself every minute of every day for the rest of your life.
-If your really going beyond, you are always at your limits, you are never back in the comfort zone.
 Imagine a comfort zone that is so expanded that it can easily fit the entire day, no matter what happens.
 You simply interact with the day with a peaceful, inspired heart.
 If your edges happen to get hit, the mind doesn’t complain.
 It all just passes through.
 This is how great beings live.
 When you are trained, like a great athlete, to immediately relax through your edges when they get hit, then it’s all over.
 You realize you will always be fine.
 You end up loving your edges because they point your way to freedom.
 Then one day, when you least expect it, you fall through into the infinite.
 That is what it means to go beyond.” ~Michael A. Singer from The Untethered Soul

 From Loving What Is by Bryon Katie